Adult and Part-Time Students

 Studio Art (B.A. or B.S.)

-Honors Program: Available in all majors
+Honors Program: Available for all majors

 * Teacher Education programs available in these areas

 Credit for Prior Learning gives adult students an additional opportunity to gain college credits towards an undergraduate degree utilizing work experience, community service, or professional training programs.

 As a Marist non-traditional, adult student, the Office of Student Financial Services will make every effort to assist with financing the cost of your adult undergraduate Liberal Studies bachelor's degree.

 Looking for some practical tips on making your return to school successful?
 We can help you balance the demands of work, life, and academics.

 Marist helps you make the most of your military education benefits with innovative programs and online learning.